How To Set Up Continuous Integration Pipelines with GitLab CI on Ubuntu 16.04

 Log into GitLab and click the plus icon in the upper-right corner and select New project to add a new project:

-Next, click on the Repo by URL button under the Import project from section.
-Although there is a GitHub option, it requires a Personal access token and is used to import the repository and additional information.
+Next, click on the Repo by URL button.
+Although there is a GitHub import option, it requires a Personal access token and is used to import the repository and additional information.
 We are only interested in the code and the Git history, so importing by URL is easier.

 In the Git repository URL field, enter the following GitHub repository URL: